 So Jenny loaded her bags into the boot and settled her considerable bulk into the driver's seat.
-She started the engine and moved off, drove very gingerly over the speed ramps, then out of the car park and the couple of miles to the local hospital.
-She pulled up at the ambulance rank outside the Accident and Emergency entrance and helped the lad out of the car.
-She handed him over to a green-clad medic and made sure he was taken in before returning to her car, fending off the parking attendant who remonstrated with her for blocking ambulance access, and drove off.
+She started the engine and moved off, and drove very gingerly over the speed ramps out of the car park and the couple of miles to the local hospital.
+She pulled up at the ambulance rank outside the Accident and Emergency entrance, and helped the lad out of the car.
+She handed him over to a green-clad medic and made sure he was taken in, before returning to her car, fending off the parking attendant who remonstrated with her for blocking ambulance access, and drove off.
 At home with her shoes off and her feet up and a cup of tea cradled on her ample bosom, she replayed her little adventure in her mind.
 She realised she hadn't even asked the lad his name.

 – O –